regebro/tzlocal/README.rst

 4.0 also adds way more information on what is going wrong in your configuration when the configuration files are unclear or contradictory.

+Version 5.0 removes the `pytz_deprecation_shim`, and now only returns `zoneinfo` objects, like verion 3.0 did.
+If you need `pytz` objects, you have to stay on version 4.0.
+If there are bugs in version 4.0, I will rekease updates, but there will be no further functional changes on the 4.x branch.

 Info
 ----